HP dials back profit expectations on PC market slump, China weakness

 The company's third-quarter revenue dropped 9.9% to $13.20 billion compared with analysts' estimates of $13.37 billion, according to Refinitiv data.

-However, a focus on controlling costs helped the PC maker report adjusted earnings per share of 86 cents, in line with its forecast of 81 to 91 cents.
+However, a focus on controlling costs helped the PC maker report adjusted earnings per share of 86 cents, in line with analysts' estimates.

 Total costs and expenses also fell 8.6% from a year earlier.